MatejKocourek/apt-fuzzer/fuzzer/README.md

 Hybrid fuzzing
 - Sometimes the fuzzer chooses to generate a random string as input, instead of mutating an existing seed.
 If it suceeds, the fuzzer adds it as a new seed.
 This ensures that there is no regression from blackbox fuzzing.

+Statistics
+- Reporting number of unique hashes currently in use

 ## Setup

 After cloning, run: